Reading: Advanced Textual Analysis

 This week, become highly conscious of how you read.
 For three different reading tasks you perform in English, create a log in your notebook:

-- Text & Purpose: What did you read (e.g., a friend's email, a news article, a textbook chapter) and why?
+- Text & Purpose: What did you read (e.g., a friend's email, a news article) and why?

-- Evaluation: Was your strategy effective and efficient for your purpose?
+- Evaluation: Was your strategy effective?
 What would you do differently next time?

 This process of metacognition—thinking about your thinking—is the key to becoming a master reader.